19hours/sg-statutes/Acts/Economic Development Board Act.md

 Qualification of auditor

-4\.
-A person shall not be qualified for appointment as an auditor under paragraph 3 unless he is a public accountant who is registered or deemed to be registered under the Accountants Act (Cap.
+4. A person shall not be qualified for appointment as an auditor under paragraph 3 unless he is a public accountant who is registered or deemed to be registered under the Accountants Act (Cap.
 2).

+[11/2008 wef 26/05/2008]

 Remuneration of auditor